Joshsnz/coeus.ai/README.md

 # Coeus AI — Project-Aware AI Desktop Workspace

-**Coeus AI** is a native C++ desktop AI workspace that combines a custom Skia/SDL2 graphical interface, project-aware AI assistance, retrieval over local codebases, tool execution, structured telemetry, and a shared GUI/headless runtime design.
+**Coeus AI** is a native C++ desktop AI workspace that combines a custom Skia/SDL2 graphical interface, project-aware AI assistance, retrieval over local codebases, tool execution, and structured telemetry.

 This public repository is intended as a **portfolio/demo release**.
-The full source code is private, but this repository provides a compiled Windows demo build, usage notes, architecture documentation, and a technical case study.
+The full source code is private, but this repository provides a compiled Windows GUI demo build, usage notes, architecture documentation, and a technical case study.

 ---

 ## Overview

 Coeus AI was built as a local-first AI development environment for working with software projects.
-It is designed to let a user load or work against a project, ask targeted questions about the codebase, inspect contextual evidence, and interact with an AI assistant through a desktop interface rather than a web chat.
+It is designed to let a user load or work against a project, ask targeted questions about the codebase, inspect contextual evidence, and interact with an AI assistant through a native desktop interface rather than a web chat.

 The project demonstrates: